najhassan/najh/_pages/about.md

 Education
 ======
-* PhD in Computer and Information Science, University of Oregon, (03/2021-present)
+* Computer and Information Science, University of Oregon, (03/2021-present)
-* BSc in Electrical and Electronics Engineering, University of Dhaka, Dhaka, Bangladesh, (2014-2018)
+* Electrical and Electronics Engineering, University of Dhaka, Dhaka, Bangladesh, (2014-2018)

 Awards